ph0b/ph0b.github.io/_posts/2013-12-09-improving-x86-support-of-android-apps-libs-engines.md

 ## Why doing anything for x86-based Android products?

 Android running on x86 platforms isn’t something new.
 The community-driven android-x86.org project for example exists since 2009.
-It’s also worth mentioning the first Google TVs (2010) were already running an x86 version of Android and t<span style="line-height: 1.5;">he x86 target has been officially added to the Android NDK since r6 (2011).</span>
+It’s also worth mentioning the first Google TVs (2010) were already running an x86 version of Android and the x86 target has been officially added to the Android NDK since r6 (2011).

 Intel contributed a lot to bring more x86 compatibility into the AOSP (Android Open Source Project) itself, and is also behind android-ia.org (2012) that gives a fully open source distribution of Android that can be booted on recent UEFI-based PCs.